amw-zero/concerning_quality/_posts/2021-12-26-quality-and-paradigm.md

 1. What exactly is difficult about modeling an array in FP?
 2. Why is it so convenient in an imperative language?

-To look into #1, here's a first attempt at modeling the above imperative code in an FP style[^fn2]:
+To look into #1, here's a first attempt at modeling the above imperative code in an FP style, in Isabelle/HOL[^fn2]:

 ```
 fun update :: "'a list ⇒ nat ⇒ 'a ⇒ 'a list" where